quentin-ld/zenpress/readme.txt

 == Changelog ==

+= 2.0.4.1 =
+- Global: Fix plugin png icon.
+- Global: Fix typo.

 = 2.0.4 =
 - New actionable function: Disable the WP REST API for visitors not logged into WordPress.

 = 2.0.3.1 =
-- New actionable function: Disable application passwords
+- New actionable function: Disable application passwords.

 = 2.0.3 =
-- Global: Codebase and snippets optimization
+- Global: Codebase and snippets optimization.
-- Global: Fix typo
+- Global: Fix typo.
-- New actionable function: Disable application passwords
+- New actionable function: Disable application passwords.

 = 2.0.2 =

-- Global : Codebase and snippets optimization
+- Global : Codebase and snippets optimization.
 - Global : Fixed a bug in the automatic opening and closing function of the panels on the settings page.

 = 2.0.1 =

-- Global: Fix typo
+- Global: Fix typo.

 = 2.0 =

 - Settings subpage: new ZenPress settings page, where you can choose your features or select a preset.
 - Global: code reinforcement to prevent vulnerabilities, prepare plugin scaling and easy addition of new features.
-- Global: new banners and icons
+- Global: new banners and icons.
-- Global: addition of translation strings and metadata
+- Global: addition of translation strings and metadata.
-- Compatibility: improved compatibility from PHP 7.4 to PHP 8.4
+- Compatibility: improved compatibility from PHP 7.4 to PHP 8.4.

 = 1.0.9.1 =

-- Compatibility: Plugin tested up to PHP 8.4
+- Compatibility: Plugin tested up to PHP 8.4.

 = 1.0.9 =

-- Compatibility: Plugin tested up to PHP 8.4
+- Compatibility: Plugin tested up to PHP 8.4.
-- New actionable function: Disable login language selector
+- New actionable function: Disable login language selector.
-- Fix constant naming in readme.txt
+- Fix constant naming in readme.txt.

 = 1.0.8 =

-- UI: Remove smash baloon ads meta box
+- UI: Remove smash baloon ads meta box.
-- Global : Files naming and call for scalability
+- Global : Files naming and call for scalability.

 = 1.0.7 =

-- ZenPress tested for WordPress 6.8.1
+- ZenPress tested for WordPress 6.8.1.
-- UI: Remove site health meta box
+- UI: Remove site health meta box.
-- UI: Remove WooCommerce admin dashboard setup metabox
+- UI: Remove WooCommerce admin dashboard setup metabox.

 = 1.0.6 =